Streaming is available in most browsers,

 That's just an extra modifier on our widget configuration.

 One other thing you may have noticed is that there's this PlaceholderView in our template.
 Our widget is so fast that we can't actually see it, but this is what shows up while WidgetKit is waiting on a timeline.
 We want it to be our AvatarView, and we can preview what that looks like with SwiftUI previews.
 Let's make it our AvatarView.
 There's no entry for the PlaceholderView, so we can pass in Panda again.
-And now in our preview, we can make this a group.
+And now in our preview... we can make this a group...

-And we can add in our Placeholder.
-So now we have two views that look the same, but we want our Placeholder to indicate pending content and not our actual content.
-So, there's new SwiftUI API that makes this super easy, it's just the isPlaceholder modifier.
-And now you can see in our previews, we have our full widget and a Placeholder with our text automatically replaced with gray rounded rectangles and our images automatically replaced as well.
-Amazing!
+Now you can see in our previews, we have our full widget and a placeholder with our text automatically replaced with gray, rounded rectangles, and our image is automatically replaced as well.
+Amazing.
 Let's take one last look at our new widget.
-Here's our EmojiRangers app.
-Now when I go to the widget gallery, I can see the single supported size.
-I can add it right on my Home screen.
+Here's our Emoji Rangers app.
+Now when I go to the Widget Gallery, I can see the single supported size, and I can add it right on my Home Screen.
 Perfect.
-For insight on how to approach widget design, see the Designing Great Widgets talk, and my teammate Nils is giving a talk about how to make the most of SwiftUI in widgets to really nail those designs.
-I'd also love for you to join me in the next section of this Code-Along.
-Thanks for joining me and have a great WWDC.
+For insight on how to approach widget design, see the "Designing Great Widgets" talk, and my teammate Nils is giving a talk about how to make the most of SwiftUI and widgets to really nail those designs.
+I'd also love for you to join me in the next section of this code-along.
+Thanks for joining me, and have a great WWDC. [chimes]

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.